|

 replicated, large-scale rigorous trials of defined homoeopathic

 approaches in at least a few specific disorders".
-(13)
+(13) To put this into perspective, a review in

 the journal Bandolier: